DiwashRai/digital-garden/content/Blog/Building a fast SPSC queue.md

 ```

-But why?
-Adding the cached head and tail has resulted in slightly less throughput.
-The answer is
+But why has adding the cached head and tail indexes resulted in slightly less throughput.
+The
-false sharing.
-Although the algorithm has improved and logically _should_ give us more performance
+answer is false sharing.
+Although the algorithm has improved and logically _should_ give us more
-we are encountering more false sharing which loses us any of the benefits.
+performance we are encountering more false sharing which loses us any of the benefits.

 ### Prevent false sharing of indexes
 The way to unlock the performance our caching should give us is to prevent the false sharing of